Skip to main content

 }

-Make sure to set da_commitment_type to use generic commitment instead of keccak commitments!
-In generic mode, the dachallenge contract won't get deployed (see our analysis analysis as to why we don't use it).
+If you are not using op-deployer and possibly generating this file manually, make sure to set da_commitment_type to use generic commitment instead of keccak commitments!
 The other values are meaningless, but they still need to be set somehow.

 The following env config values should be set to ensure proper communication between op-node and eigenda-proxy, replacing {EIGENDA_PROXY_URL} with the URL of your EigenDA Proxy server.